killiansheriff/LovelyPlots/README.md

 # Citing

-If you use LovelyPlots, please consider citing:
+If you use LovelyPlots, please cite:

     @software{sheriff_lovelyplots_2022,
       author       = {Killian Sheriff},